Maikel Garcia Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.

-- The Orioles have a 4.25 team ERA that ranks 18th across all MLB pitching staffs.
+- The Orioles' 4.22 team ERA ranks 17th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.